Student Association Handbook

 • ASC Foyer –

 • EME Foyer – This space is 2 levels and can be used for larger events.
+The two levels cannot be booked separately.
 A Student Association Event Set Up Facilities Work Order Form is required for a large event in this area.
 The completed form and a drawing of the requested set up must be emailed to Membership Outreach Coordinator a minimum of 21 days in advance of the event date (event set up and clean up must be organized by Facilities Management)

 • FIPKE foyer – This foyer can no longer be booked for event space on campus.
 It has permanent study pods for students so tabling and events are not allowed

-• SCI Foyer – Too small to do anything but set up a single table but not very user friendly
+• SCI Foyer – This foyer is small but can be used to set up a single table, if needed

 • UNC Foyer – There are two spots that can be booked between the doors and stairs of the UNC foyer for tabling.
 Each spot includes two tables and two chairs to promote events, sell tickets or sell treats.
 UNC 100 is the two tables closest to the exit doors.
 UNC 100A is the two tables closest to the stairs.